S3-Jordy-Walraven/Portfolio-S3/README.md

 Agile is a way of working that is based on the idea that you should be able to adapt to changes in the project.
 This is done by making a backlog for the project and then making a plan for the next sprint every couple of weeks.
 This way you can adapt to changes in the project.

 For our own project we use Scrum:
-You can find how we use Scrum in [this](GroupProject/Agile/Scrum.md) file.
+You can find out what scrum is in [this](GroupProject/Agile/Scrum.md) file.

-You can find how we use Jira in [this](GroupProject/Agile/Jira.md) file.
+Now let's talk about how we use the agile method within our project:

 ### Cultural differences and ethics